SoutheastPHPConf/southeastphp.com/readme.md

 ## Setting up the application

-1. SSH into your newly created Homestead box with `vagrant ssh`
+1. SSH into your newly created Homestead box with `vagrant ssh` (or `homestead ssh` if you set up the shell shortcut/alias)
 2. CD into your project directory
     - this would be the one you set in `Homestead.yml` sites section `to:` path
 3. Check
-3. Run the following installation and configuration commands to set up keys and migrations
+4. Run the following installation and configuration commands to set up keys and migrations
     ``` bash
     npm install
     cp .env.example .env